-The Young Scholars Program offers future scientists and engineers a unique opportunity for hands-on experience while still in high school.
-The program is open to Boston area applicants who have completed either their sophomore or junior year in high school.
+The Young Scholars Program offers future scientists and engineers a unique opportunity for a hands-on, paid, research experience while still in high school.
+The program is open to Boston area applicants who have completed either their sophomore or junior year of high school.

 Find out more information about 2015 Participating Laboratories, Faculty, and the Young Scholars.